wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.2.8 =
+minor upgrade (new button text settings for record form) and bugfix (csv exports failing on some installations)

 = 1.2.7 =
 Fix validation errors on signup form when record form fields are required